Covid 19 Delta outbreak: PM Jacinda Ardern to visit Auckland as restrictions ease following major protest - NZ Herald

 Ardern was also the subject of many of the protesters' placards and criticisms, and she said she was aware of anger at her because she ran her own social media.

-On Wednesday, retail will reopen in Auckland and Ardern will make her first visit to the city since the lockdowns began in mid-August.
+Today, retail reopens in Auckland and Ardern will make her first visit to the city since the lockdowns began in mid-August.

 She said she intended to meet with business representatives and those working in the health workforce and vaccination centres.